samnoyes/ImageClassification/README.md

 ## Usage

-1. Find an image you would like to classify, and edit image_classification.py with the URL of your image (code comments show where to edit)
+1. Find an image you would like to classify, and pass the URL as a string argument when you run the script.

-2. `python3 image_classification.py` (or `python3` depending on your version)
+2. `python image_classification.py "<image url>"` (or `python3` depending on your version)

 ### Sample Output:

+Input: `python image_classification.py "https://a-z-animals.com/media/animals/images/original/lion7.jpg"`
 ~~~
 lion 0.9996147155761719
 chow 0.000105000362964347